 The purpose of this Narrative Report is to provide a concise and easily understandable effective guide to the most significant matters reported in the accounts.
-The Narrative Report provides a brief explanation of the Chief constable of North Yorkshire (CCNY) financial position and assists in the interpretation of the financial statements.
+The Narrative Report provides a brief explanation of the Chief Constable of North Yorkshire's (CCNY) financial position and assists in the interpretation of the financial statements.
 It provides a commentary on the major influences affecting the income and expenditure and cash flow, and information on the financial needs and resources of CCNY.
 It gives an indication, in broad terms, of where CCNY's money comes from, what it is spent on and the services it delivers.

 This is the seventh set of accounts prepared since the Police Reform and Social Responsibility Act 2011 (the Act) created two "corporation sole" bodies - the Police and Crime Commissioner for North Yorkshire (NYPCC) and the Chief Constable of North Yorkshire Police (CCNY).
+On 15th November 2018 NYPCC became the Police Fire and Crime Commissioner for North Yorkshire (NYPFCC).

-The financial statements presented here represent accounts for Chief constable of North Yorkshire (CCNY).
-CCNY has been identified as a subsidiary of NYPCC for accounting purposes.
+The financial statements presented here represent accounts for CCNY.
+NYPFCC has been identified as the parent organisation of CCNY and these accounts are included in the consolidated group accounts of NYPFCC.

-The accounts for the year ended 31 March 2018 are presented in the format laid down in "The Code of Practice on Local Authority Accounting in the United Kingdom" (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA).
+The accounts for the year ended 31 March 2019 are presented in the format laid down in "The Code of Practice on Local Authority Accounting in the United Kingdom" (the Code) issued by the Chartered Institute of Public Finance and Accountancy (CIPFA).